 “Dan, I think you’re in shock.
 Why don’t we watch the sunset until…it’s….over,” Marty suggested.

 “Ain’t that just the thing though?
 It’ll never be over for you.
 If Hollywood is any indication, you’ll be back for the sequel too.
 You’ll have to do this again.
 Probably on the set of the ‘based on real events’ movie you’ll consult on, but we discussed that already.
-Jimminy crickets!
+Jimminy Crickets!
 Marty!
 Don’t make new friends.
-The movies say you’re next bff is doomed.
+The movies say your next bff is doomed.
 Doooooommmed!”
 Dan grabbed Marty’s hand to accentuate the point.

 “This isn’t a movie, Dan,” Marty reminded the mortally wounded friend.